josher19/npm-search/README.md

 // with line numbering

 nsearch.num()
-// Print previous results with a line number
+// Print previous results with line numbers

 nsearch.details(4)
 // details about the 4 entry: dbslayer